 These herbs can reduce muscle tension that may be helpful in conditions such as fibromyalgia and sciatica.
 Many of these also may help sleep as they have a hypnotic or sedative action, hypnotics are stronger than sedatives, which are in turn stronger than relaxants.
 Magnesium should be considered as a cheap and safe muscle relaxant, sometimes a nutritional deficiency may be underlying or contributing to a pain disorder, herbs cannot correct that.

 Valerian: One of the great European nervines.
 Commonly known for its ability to help insomnia as it is a hypnotic, but this herb is an effective anti-spasmodic (calms muscles) and carminative (reduces excess digestive gas).
 May have a role to play in reducing pain where there are tense muscles, otherwise its effect on pain is weak.
-Can be used to help chronic pain with disrupted sleep in a synergistic manner alongside other herbs like American skullcap, lemon balm, and St. John’s wort.
+Can be used to help disrupted sleep related to chronic pain in a synergistic manner alongside other sedative herbs like American skullcap and lemon balm.